raif-sh/raif-sh/README.md

 - Contributing to open source via docs, guides, and tutorials

 ## 🚀 Recent Projects
-- 🧠 [MemoMind](https://memo-mind.vercel.app) – a Buildspace project for mood tracking with a simple UI and journaling flow
+- 🧠 [MemoMind](https://memo-mind.vercel.app) – a Buildspace project for mood tracking with a simple UI and journaling flow (Database not live anymore)
-- 🌤️ Productivity Tracker with weather & mood context ([GitHub](https://github.com/raif-sh/productivity-tracker))
+- 🌤️ Productivity Tracker with weather & mood context ([Buffalogs - GitHub](https://github.com/raif-sh/buffalogs))

 ## 💬 Let’s Connect
 I'm open to collaborations, freelance projects, or just geeking out about frontend, DX, or writing great docs.